Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

-Moving on to the results of fg10\_nsf (second panel from the left in $\vR$-weighted incidence map), it is immediately apparent that the emergence of the phase spiral is delayed, and it fades away faster, compared to the first panel (fg00).
-The difference between fg00 and fg10\_nsf is the presence in the latter of an inert gas disc with a mass equivalent to roughly 10\% the total disc mass.
-Thus, the probable reasons for the difference between the two incidence maps are both the stronger potential close to the plane in fg10\_nsf with respect to fg00 and the dissipative nature of gas, which decrease both the disc's responsiveness to an impulse perturbation and the time scale for the disc's settling \citepalias[][]{tep22x}.
-This is reinforced by the result shown in the third panel (corresponding to fg20\_nsf).
-In this model, the inert gas disc is twice as massive as in fg10\_nsf, and the phase spiral is mostly suppressed over the entire evolution of the synthetic Galaxy.
+Moving on to the results of fg10\_nsf (second column from the left in $\vR$-weighted incidence map), it is immediately apparent that the emergence of the phase spiral is delayed, and it fades away faster, compared to the first column (fg00).
+We remind the reader that the only initial difference between the fg00 model and the fg10\_nsf model is the presence in the latter of an additional inert gas disc with a mass equivalent to roughly 10\% the total disc mass.
+Thus, the probable reasons for the difference between their corresponding incidence maps are: 1) the stronger potential close to the plane in fg10\_nsf with respect to fg00, which decreases the disc's responsiveness to an impulsive perturbation; and 2) the dissipative nature of gas (absent in f00), which decreases the timescale for the disc's settling \citepalias[][]{tep22x}.

-Remarkably, when the same, massive gas disc is allowed to cool and heat, and to form stars (i.e., when it is `active' as opposed to inert), the phase spiral becomes apparent again, as demonstrated by the results shown in panel 4 (from the left), corresponding to our most `realistic' simulation (fg20\_sf).
-Recall that the Galaxy model in this run is initially identical to the model in fg20\_nsf.
-The phase spiral is less widespread both in space and time compared to fg00 and fg10\_nsf; in fact, it appears rather intermittently, but its presence peaks around the same time as in the other runs ($t \approx 800$~Myr).
+This interpretation is reinforced by the result shown in the third column (corresponding to fg20\_nsf).
+In this model, the inert gas disc is twice as massive with respect to fg10\_nsf, and therefore features a stronger in-plane potential and induces a stronger dynamical dissipation.
+As a result, the phase spiral is mostly suppressed over the entire evolution of the synthetic Galaxy, as indicated by the notably low number of non-emtpy cells on the map.

-We can consider at least four different explanations for this result.
-First, the phase spiral is simply triggered by the strong perturbation induced by the merger.
-This hypothesis can be tested by considering the results shown in the fifth panel (fg20\_sf\_iso).
-In this model, the gas is forming stars once again but there is {\it no} interaction with Sgr.
-Nevertheless, the incidence map displays isolated pockets of cells where the phase spiral is detected but which appear to be stochastically distributed along the solar circle over the full evolution of the synthetic Galaxy.
-The incidence rate of the phase spiral is higher than in fg20\_nsf (cf. Fig.~\ref{fig:rate_histo}), but it is not as widespread as in fg20\_sf, probably owing to the absence of an interaction.
-So, the interaction is one, but not the only, contributor to the appearance of the phase spiral.
+Remarkably, when the same, massive gas disc is allowed to cool and heat, and to form stars (i.e. when it is `active' as opposed to inert), the phase spiral becomes apparent again, as demonstrated by the results shown in column 4 (from the left), corresponding to our most `realistic' simulation (fg20\_sf).
+Recall that the Galaxy model in this run is initially identical to the model in fg20\_nsf; the only difference between these is the way the gas is treated during the system's evolution.
+In model fg20\_sf, the phase spiral is less widespread both in space and time compared to fg00 and fg10\_nsf; in fact, it appears rather intermittently, but its presence peaks around the same time as in these runs ($t \approx 800$~Myr).